Zilliqa/scilla-docs/docs/source/scilla-checker.rst

   name (``_eventname``), then their structure (the fields and their types) must also be the same.

-+ `Cashflow analysis` analyzes the usage of variables and fields, and attempts to determine which fields are used to represent (native) blockchain money.
-No checks are performed, but expressions, variables and fields are annotated with tags indicating their usage.
++ `Cashflow analysis` analyzes the usage of variables, fields and ADTs, and attempts to determine which fields are used to represent (native) blockchain money.
+No checks are performed, but expressions, variables, fields and ADTs are annotated with tags indicating their usage.

 + `Sanity-checking` performs a number of minor checks, e.g., that all parameters to a transition or a procedure have distinct names.